-2024/25 Performance Improvement Objectives Associated Statutory Aspects of Improvement Associated Community Plan Framework Outcome Associated Corporate Plan 2024-2030 Objective Objective 3: We will achieve high levels of customer satisfaction Strategic Effectiveness; Service Quality; Service Availability Fairness Efficiency and Innovation "Our citizens live in a safe, connected and vibrant place."
-"We deliver high quality Council services and improve access for people, communities and businesses in the Borough."
+2024/25 Performance Improvement Objectives Associated Statutory Aspects of Improvement Associated Con Plan Framework Associated Corporate Plan 2024-2030 Objective Objective 3: We will achieve high levels of customer satisfaction Strategic Effectiveness; Service Quality; Service Availability Fairness Efficiency and Innovation "Our citizens live connected anc place." • "We deliver high quality Council services and improve access for people, communities and businesses in the Borough."
 Promote the Customer voice by engaging with citizens, to achieve excellence in customer and service quality standards."
+Why has this objective been chose n?
 The Council continues to put our customers at the heart of our service delivery, which is why we have kept high Customer Satisfaction as an Improvement Objective.
 We continue to promote and improve live chat functionality and customer hubs, in addition to expanding the number of services available through our digital platform.
 The Council ensures we are an inclusive Borough, by continuing to address the economic and social needs of our citizens, and will listen to feedback from our residents, visitors and local businesses through traditional and digital channels.
 Alongside a programme of engagement and consultation, we report back regularly on these interactions and advise of actions resulting from feedback.
 The Council has a comprehensive range of online services and has developed its own Resident's App enabling citizens to get more connected in a simple and interactive way.
 What will we do?
+What will we do?
 We will have succeeded in 2024/25 if: Continue to communicate with our citizens through Borough Life, Website, Residents App and Live Chat.
 We will regularly seek on feedback from residents, visitors and local businesses through a programme of consultations and engagement.
 We will develop and implement a Customer Services Strategy, accompanied by innovative and effective training.
-We will reduce the number of abandoned calls We will promote and improve our live chat functionality.
-We achieve at least 80% satisfaction with overall Council services.
-The percentage of abandoned calls will be 6.5% or less.
-The percentage of abandoned Live Chats will be 8% or less We have achieved at least 650K online transactions
+We will reduce the number of abandoned calls We will promote and improve our live chat functionality. ors and local engagement. trategy, Cou • The less. • The less achieve at least 80% satisfaction with overall ncil services. percentage of abandoned calls will be 6.5% or percentage of abandoned Live Chats will be 8% or nave achieved at least 650K online transactions